 Tissue culture (= propagation in the laboratory)

 Thanks to tissue cultivation, which is quite easy with bananas, garden bananas are being “put on the market” in large numbers.
 For example, the dwarf banana Musella lasiocarpa suddenly arrived onto the market in huge quantities (tissue cultured) in the plant trade.
 This species with long lasting yellow inflorescences is difficult to get through the winter in the garden and is better grown as a container plant.

 Sometimes tissue culture doesn’t work very well.
 The natural growth habit of wild bananas can be lost and flowering decreases.
-For example, Musa basjoo ‘Sakhalin’ plants have become somewhat sensitive to fungus, its leaves are less beautiful and they produce an unusually quantity of side shoots.
+For example, Musa basjoo ‘Sakhalin’ plants have become somewhat sensitive to fungus, its leaves are less beautiful and they produce an unusual quantity of side shoots.
 The original basjoo – the primal form – behaves much more naturally in my garden and comes into bloom!

 Other garden bananas for the open ground

 A lesser-known garden banana can now be found by enthusiasts under the name Musa sp.
 Yangtse.
-This strain is said to be even stronger than Musa basjoo.
+This strain is as hardy as Musa basjoo.
 This banana is probably not a form of Musa yunnanense as some believe and grows very well in the garden.
 Its origin is the Burma-Tibet-Yunnan border region at an altitude of 2800m in the valley of the Yangtse River.
 In my garden I limit myself to trying out the natural varieties not from tissue culture.
 But plants that come from banana farms are almost always from laboratory propagation.
 According to information from an experienced tissue grower, the process in the lab should actually produce healthier and stronger plants because the result is free of bacteria, viruses and fungi.
 There is also scientific evidence for this on the net.
 But the resistance to disease must then be rebuilt.

 - Musa basjoo is a regular bloomer, provided the pseudostem is helped through the winter with protection as described above (or electrical additional heating).
 Unfortunately the fruits are inedible.